syncfusion-content/windowsforms-docs/WindowsForms/XPTaskpane/Overview.md

 * **Navigation** - Provides options to navigate through pages at design-time by selecting Previous page and Next page verbs or using arrow keys in the XPTaskPage Collection Editor.

-* **Page Sequencing** - Provides options to reorder the pages through 'Bring to front' and 'Send to back' verbs or by using XPTaskPage Collection Editor.
+* **Page sequencing** - Provides options to reorder the pages through 'Bring to front' and 'Send to back' verbs or by using XPTaskPage Collection Editor.

-* **Visual Style** - Support rich set of built-in themes like Office, Metro and much more.
+* **Visual style** - Support rich set of built-in themes like Office, Metro and much more.